 This morning we take the subway to Asakusa, a lively district of Tokyo which is famous for its historic Sensoji Buddhist temple.
 After visiting the temple we'll have time to explore the area which has an abundance of interesting souvenir and craft stalls.
 This afternoon we head to Harajuku, which is a mecca for young and fashionable Tokyoites who flock to the trendy shops and cafes on Takeshita Street.
 Here we’ll visit the revered Meiji Shrine where the emperor Meiji and his wife are enshrined.

 Our last stop of the day is the famed Shibuya crossing - regarded as one of the busiest pedestrian crossings in the world.
 'The Scramble' as it's known is an amazing spectacle as people come from all directions at once – sometimes over a thousand with every light change – yet still manage to duck and weave without causing collision.
 Here we’ll grab a coffee and perch ourselves on a barstool at Starbucks to watch the spectacle.
-Total walking distance today: Approx 8 - 10km.
 This evening offers free time though if travelling in January, May and September you might like spend the evening watching a Sumo tournament (bookings must be made in advance).
 See our Trip Notes for more info.

 Tokyo - Kamakura - Tokyo.
 Today we head out of the city to Kamakura, Japan’s first feudal capital, which is just an hour from Tokyo.
 Here we’ll visit the iconic bronze Big Buddha and the Zen Temple of Hokokuji with its towering bamboo garden where you can drink tea and learn about the tea ceremony before walking the cobbled pedestrian alleys - adorned with locally made items and returning to Japan’s bustling capital for the night.